 Electronic document productions often contain a variety of media, but they can only be searched for matching text.
 As a result, a file from which text cannot be extracted is invisible to the search engine.
 Fortunately, some e-discovery applications now offer the ability to create text transcriptions from audio or video files, permitting those files to be searched with text-based queries.
-If audio transcription is not available, some review tools will flag audio, video, and other files that lack text content so that they can be reviewed manually.
+If transcription software is not available, some audio review tools will flag audio, video, and other files that lack text content so that they can be reviewed manually.

 7. Optical Character Recognition (OCR)